How to dress like Dolly Parton

 The biggest expense of most trips is the transportation to and from your destination.
 So get the most out of that $1,600 ticket to Saigon and hang out for a bit!
 The key to traveling cheap is focusing on being in cheap places, rather than hopping from destination to destination on expensive tickets.

 The feeling of really staying in a city, getting to know all its nooks and crannies, having that little cafe you always get coffee at … well, it’s a lot better than changing hostels every night and spending every day standing in lines for various Important Landmarks.
-You will have a much deeper relationship with your host country … and save a chunk o’ change as well!
+You’ll have a much deeper relationship with your host country and save money while you’re at it!

 Get cheap or free travel lodging by volunteering